What are Pain and Suffering Injury Damages in a Florida Personal Injury Case?

 Let Us Help You.

-As the South Florida personal injury attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at the Leifer Law Firm, we can evaluate the circumstances of your injury and advise you of your ideal next steps.
+As the South Florida personal injury attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at Leifer & Ramirez, we can evaluate the circumstances of your injury and advise you of your ideal next steps.
 Contact us today to schedule a consultation.